 The busiest season in Australia is in summer (December to February) when school is on break, it’s summer, and many Australians living abroad tend to visit home.
 During this time of the year, the cost of travelling around Australia is much higher due to demand.

 The winter time in Australia is from May to August.
 Although cloudy and can be freezing, it’s not uncommon to have sunshine and good days.
-The price of tourism-related service in these months are low, which is ideal if you prefer to avoid the high cost and big crowds anyway.
+The price of tourism-related services in these months is low, which is ideal if you prefer to avoid the high cost and big crowds anyway.

 Getting around